EmbeddedChiNguyen/FOTASTM32WiFi/README.md

-Update firmware over the air for STM32 using F411 series and NodeMcu
+Update firmware over the air for STM32 using F411 series and NodeMCU